-'§ 58-36-105.
+"§ 58-36-105.
 Definitions.

-- 'Accepted actuarial standards' means the standards adopted by the Casualty (a) Actuarial Society in its Statement of Principles Regarding Property and Casualty Insurance Ratemaking, and the Standards of Practice adopted by the Actuarial Standards Board. - 'Classification system' means the plan, system, or arrangement for recognizing (b) differences in exposure to hazards among industries, occupations, or operations of policyholders. - 'Developed losses' means adjusted losses (including loss adjustment expenses), using accepted actuarial standards, to eliminate the effect of differences between current payment or reserve estimates and those needed to provide actual ultimate loss (including loss adjustment expense) payments.
+- (a) 'Accepted actuarial standards' means the standards adopted by the Casualty Actuarial Society in its Statement of Principles Regarding Property and Casualty Insurance Ratemaking, and the Standards of Practice adopted by the Actuarial Standards Board. - (b) 'Classification system' means the plan, system, or arrangement for recognizing differences in exposure to hazards among industries, occupations, or operations of policyholders. - (c) 'Developed losses' means adjusted losses (including loss adjustment expenses), using accepted actuarial standards, to eliminate the effect of differences between current payment or reserve estimates and those needed to provide actual ultimate loss (including loss adjustment expense) payments. - (d) 'Expense' means expenses, other than loss expenses and loss adjustment expenses associated with writing workers' compensation and employer's liability insurance, as determined by the insurer. - (e) 'Experience rating' means a rating procedure that measures the policyholder's loss experience against the loss experience of policyholders in the same classification in order to produce a premium credit, debit, or unity modification that reflects expected future losses. - (f) 'Insurer' means any person writing coverage under this Part. - (g) 'Loss trending' means any procedure for projecting developed losses to the average date of loss for the period during which the policies are to be effective, including loss ratio trending. - (h) 'Market' means the statewide interaction between buyers and sellers of the line of workers' compensation insurance under this Part. - (i) 'Prospective loss costs' means historical aggregate losses and loss adjustment expenses, including all assessments that are loss-based, projected through development to their ultimate value and through trending to a future point in time, and adjusted to give due consideration to the past and prospective effects of changes in compensation benefits and in legal and medical fees that are provided for in Chapter 97 of the General Statutes, as ascertained by accepted actuarial standards.
+Prospective loss costs do not include provisions for profit or expenses other than loss adjustment expenses and assessments that are loss-based. - (j) 'Pure premium rate' means that portion of the rate which represents the loss cost per unit of exposure including loss adjustment expense. - (k) 'Rate' or 'rates' shall mean rate of premium, policy and membership fee, or any other charge made by an insurer for or in connection with an insurance policy under this

-- (d) 'Expense' means expenses, other than loss expenses and loss adjustment expenses associated with writing workers' compensation and employer's liability insurance, as determined by the insurer. - (e) 'Experience rating' means a rating procedure that measures the policyholder's loss experience against the loss experience of policyholders in the same classification in order to produce a premium credit, debit, or unity modification that reflects expected future losses. - (f) 'Insurer' means any person writing coverage under this Part. - (g) 'Loss trending' means any procedure for projecting developed losses to the average date of loss for the period during which the policies are to be effective, including loss ratio trending. - (h) 'Market' means the interaction in this State between buyers and sellers of insurance under this Part. - (i) 'Prospective loss costs' means historical aggregate losses and loss adjustment expenses, including all assessments that are loss-based, projected through development to their ultimate value and through trending to a future point in time, ascertained by accepted actuarial standards.
-Prospective loss costs do not include provisions for profit or expenses other than loss adjustment expenses and assessments that are loss-based. - (j) 'Pure premium rate' means that portion of the rate which represents the loss cost per unit of exposure including loss adjustment expense. - (k) 'Rate' or 'rates' shall mean rate of premium, policy and membership fee, or any other charge made by an insurer for or in connection with an insurance policy under this Part prior to application of individual risk variations based on loss or expense considerations.
-'Rate' or 'rates' do not include minimum premiums. - (l) 'Statistical plan' means the plan, system, or arrangement used in collecting data. - (m) 'Supplementary rate information' means any manual or plan of rates, statistical plan, classification system, minimum premium, policy fee, rating rule, rate-related underwriting rule, and any other information needed to determine the applicable premium for an individual insured and not otherwise inconsistent with the purposes of this Part, as prescribed by rule of the Commissioner. - (n) 'Supporting information' means the experience and judgment of the filer and the experience or data of other insurers or advisory organizations relied on by the filer, the interpretation of any statistical data relied on by the filer, descriptions of methods used in making the rates and any other similar information required to be filed by the Commissioner. - (o) 'Party in interest' means an insurer, insured, the North Carolina Rate Bureau, and an advisory rating organization.
+- Part prior to application of individual risk variations based on loss or expense considerations.
+'Rate' or 'rates' do not include minimum premiums. - (l) 'Statistical plan' means the plan, system, or arrangement used in collecting data. - (m) 'Supplementary rate information' means any manual or plan of rates, statistical plan, classification system, minimum premium, policy fee, rating rule, rate-related underwriting rule, and any other information needed to determine the applicable premium for an individual insured and not otherwise inconsistent with the purposes of this Part. - (n) 'Supporting information' means the experience and judgment of the filer and the experience or data of other insurers or advisory organizations relied on by the filer, the interpretation of any statistical data relied on by the filer, descriptions of methods used in making the rates and any other similar information required to be filed by the Commissioner. - (o) 'Party in interest' means an insurer, insured, and the North Carolina Rate Bureau.

 "§ 58-36-110.
-Competitive market; hearing.
+Competitive market for workers' compensation and employers' liability; hearing.